-Transmission System Guidelines Xcel Energy Xcel Energy Operating Companies Interconnection Guidelines For Transmission Interconnected Producer-Owned Generation Greater Than 20 MW File Name : XEL-POL-TransmissionInterconnectionGuidelineGreat20MW Version 13.doc Page 1 of 81
+Transmission System Guidelines Z Xcel Energy Operating Companies Interconnection Guidelines for Transmission Interconnected Producer-Owned Generation Greater Version:16.0 Than 20 MW File Name: XEL-POL-TransmissionInterconne ectionGuidelineGreat20MW v16.doc Page 1 of 93

 1.0 PURPOSE

 - This guideline describes the requirements for connecting new generation of greater than 20 megawatts (MW) to an electric transmission line or a substation owned and operated by one of the Xcel Energy operating companies: Northern States Power Company (Minnesota) and Northern States Power Company (Wisconsin) (jointly NSP); Public Service Company of Colorado (PSCo); and Southwestern Public Service Company (SPS). - Note: NSP and NSPW are members of the Midcontinent ISO, and interconnection of new generation is subject to the Midcontinent ISO Tariff on file with FERC.
 SPS is a member of the Southwest Power Pool, and interconnection of new generation is subject to the SPP Tariff.
 Interconnection of new generation to PSCo is subject to the Xcel Energy Operating Companies Tariff.
 The applicable Tariff should be reviewed in addition to these Guidelines.